 Healthy trees grow back their leaves 2-3 weeks after defoliations.
 However, after repeated defoliation trees may be more susceptible to secondary insects and diseases.

 If you are seeing them in June at 1-2" long they are likely not feeding anymore, however there are several treatment options for this year and next.
-Get in touch, we’ll have one of our Certified Arborists® assess your trees for caterpillars or any other problems and suggest a program of treatment.
+Book a Free Assessment and we’ll have one of our Certified Arborists® assess your trees for caterpillars or any other problems and suggest a program of treatment.

 Update your browser to view this website correctly.
 Update my browser now